 How to protect your family from a traffic accident this holiday season

 There are several things you can do to reduce your risk of a traffic accident this New Year’s.

 - Wear seat belts.
 Ensure that you and every passenger in your vehicle is wearing a seat belt and that infants and children are strapped into appropriate car seats or booster seats.
 When seat belts are worn properly, they reduce the risk of fatalities for front-seat passengers by 45 percent.
 The NSC estimates that 182 lives may be saved this New Year’s holiday period if everyone in every vehicle wears their seat belt.

 - Do not drink and drive.
-The U.S. National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that 40 percent of traffic-related deaths during the Christmas and New Year’s holiday periods involve drunk drivers.
+According to injuryfacts.nsc.org, during the 2018 New Year’s Day holiday period, 39 percent of fatalities involved an alcohol-impaired driver.
 Many lives could be saved this New Year’s holiday if no one got behind the wheel after drinking alcohol.
 Plan to stay overnight, have a designated driver or abstain from alcohol in order to ensure that you are not drinking and driving.
 If you see another vehicle swerving on the road, get out of their way and call 9-1-1

 - Celebrate at home and invite guests to stay overnight.
 If you want to celebrate but avoid the risks of a traffic accident, invite some friends over to your house and plan for them to stay overnight.
 This way, everyone can relax and enjoy without getting back on the road after a night of celebrating.

 - Do not drive overnight.
 Driving while tired and in the dark can dramatically increase your risk of being involved in a serious motor vehicle accident.
 If you are planning to stay very late visiting with family or friends, see if it’s an option to stay there overnight and head home in the morning when it’s daylight and you’re rested.